About the area

 Current CRS programmes

-CRS supports the ongoing equipping and staffing of the health centre.
+CRS continues its long-standing health programme at Balarampur through supporting the equipping and staffing of the health centre.
 There are general health check-ups and the distribution of medicines throughout the month.
 In addition a health clinic is held at the school once a month.

 The CRS community health worker visits the health centre periodically to conduct health awareness camps on different issues relating to health and hygiene.
 In addition, in collaboration with the local authorities, a government health officer visits the centre to disseminate health awareness information to adolescent girls and children attending the education centres.